Chapter 2 : Present Day Burrow and a Future with Astoria

 She placed a well manicured hand to her stomach then and her face looked as if she were going to be sick.

-“You and Blaise have my blessing.”
-He said knowingly.
+“You and Blaise have my blessing,” he told her, knowingly.

 She gasped silently and gave him a ‘how did you know’ look.